LEONARD BERNSTEIN CONDUCTS “FREIHEIT” REMEMBERING BERLIN 1989

 But it was the concert on Christmas morning in the Schauspielhaus (now the Konzerthaus) in East Berlin that caught everyone’s imagination, not only among the public who watched on the big screen on the Gendarmenmarkt, but also of those who watched the live television broadcast — over 100 million viewers worldwide.

 All were moved by the magic of hearing the word “Freiheit” sung from the rafters.

 No words can describe the reverent energy, happiness and grave responsibility that was felt in the hall.

 Even as I write all these years later, my eyes well up with tears, for we all felt a great divide had been healed.

 Leonard Bernstein did not believe in division, and here was a dream of reunification come true.

 Everyone gave their all, and the performance was a historic moment captured forever on film and audio.

 As a final gesture after the concerts and receptions, Lenny and I, with a couple of friends, drove to the western side of the wall behind the Reichstag: no television, no reporters, just us private citizens of the world.

-Lenny borrowed a hammer from a young boy, and he took his turn at tearing down a piece of this physical wall, among all those psychological and spiritual walls he’d so worked so hard to dismantle in the hearts and minds of human beings around the world.
+Leonard Bernstein borrowed a hammer from a young boy, and he took his turn at tearing down a piece of this physical wall, among all those psychological and spiritual walls he’d so worked so hard to dismantle in the hearts and minds of human beings around the world.